I got a 69 (or 79 or 89); I'm SO CLOSE to the next letter grade. Would you please double-check my grade?

 I got a 79.4%, and I noticed another student got a 79.5%.
 I got a C, but that person got a B. Why?

 ANSWER: I round grades to the nearest whole number percent.
 A 79.5% rounds up to an 80%.
 A 79.4% remains a 79%.
 This is the standard mathematical method for rounding.
 The line has to be drawn somewhere otherwise pretty soon a 79.4% is a B, but then so is a 79% (because it's so close to a 79.4%) and then so is a 78% (because it's so close to a 79%) and so is a 77% (because it's so close to a 78%) and so on, and that's just unsupportable.
-Please know that if you earned a 79.4% (or 69.2% or some other borderline grade) that I double and triple checked the grades I entered for you before I ever posted them and before you ever asked me to do so (and that some "cushion" has already been granted - as noted in the sixth Q&A on this page).
+Please know that if you earned a 79.4% (or 69.2% or some other borderline grade) that I double and triple checked the grades I entered for you before I ever posted them and before you ever asked me to do so (and that some "cushion" has already been granted - through any extra credit or "grade replacements" or grade dropping that I may have offered this semester - varies semester-to-semester, but I always provide some "cushion").
 It would be unjust and inappropriate for me to randomly change anyone's letter grade, but if you feel I have made a true error in entry or calculation please read the answer to the question just above this one in order to find out what to do.

 PLEASE NOTE: It is always my desire that my students be successful!
 It makes me truly amazingly happy (for my sake and for yours) when I get to enter passing grades!
 And it truly makes me sad when it hasn't been a successful semester for you.
 And because I really do care I actually spend 2 to 3 hours double-checking EVERYTHING even after I have finished all the grading and entering all the grades in my grade-book before I post any results online.
 Please know that I truly do wish you all the best!